OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Enterprise and Developer Products are Microsoft products and related software offered to and designed primarily for use by organizations and developers.
 They include:

-*   Cloud services, referred to as Online Services in the Microsoft Online Services Terms (OST), such as Office 365, Microsoft Azure, Microsoft Dynamics365, and Microsoft Intune, for which an organization (our customer) contracts with Microsoft for the services (“Enterprise Online Services”).
+*   Cloud services, referred to as Online Services in the Microsoft Online Services Terms (OST), such as Office 365, Microsoft Azure, Microsoft Dynamics365, Microsoft Intune, and Microsoft Azure Stack, for which an organization (our customer) contracts with Microsoft for the services (“Enterprise Online Services”).
 *   Other enterprise and developer cloud-based services, such as PlayFab Services.
 *   Server and developer products, such as Windows Server, SQL Server, Visual Studio, and System Center (“Enterprise and Developer Software”).
 *   Appliances and hardware used for storage infrastructure, such as StorSimple (“Enterprise Appliances”).